chiaraduyn/chiaraduyn.github.io/essays/essay2.md

 ---
 layout: essay
 type: essay
-title: "From Curiosity to Connection in the World of Software Engineering"
+title: "From Curiosity to Connection"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-05
 published: true